somerandomcloud/bad-apple/README.md

 Contributions are always welcome!

 If you want to add a new variant (and know what you are doing), just open a pull request.

+You can use the scraped results from the scraper folder to look without needing to do alot of extra manual work.

 Formats for adding: